-If you are interested in becoming a member of the 2014 Orientation Staff, come to one of our Info Nights in January to get more information and an application.
+If you are interested in becoming a member of the 2014 Orientation Staff, visit Dougherty 207 to get more information and an application.
 Position descriptions can be found below.

-Applications will be available at the Info Nights, and are due back to Dougherty 207 on February 7 for AAs and February 8 for OCs.
+Applications will be available in Dougherty 207, and are due back to Dougherty 207 on February 14 by 2pm.

 The Student Chairperson is selected in late October and is always an individual who has extensive experience with the program and Villanova.
 The Chairperson is responsible for working with the Student Life Office to develop the content of the program.
 In addition he or she selects, trains and supervises the members of the Steering Committee and is the student leader with the most responsibility for the program.
 Joe Lenz, the Student Chairperson for the 2014 Orientation program, is a Junior in the College of Arts and Sciences from Summit, NJ.
 Joe was a member of the Orientation Steering Committee in 2013 and was an Orientation Counselor for the 2012 New Student Orientation program.